Profit Shifting of Multinational Corporations Worldwide: Appendix

 The first limitation concerns the lack of completeness in the data of reporting countries.
 We address this limitation by comparing the number of companies in Orbis, a frequently used database covering over 300 million public and private firms worldwide, with the number of companies observed in CBCR (Table~\ref{tab:ratio}).
-Orbis has good coverage regarding the number and consolidated revenue of large MNCs \citep{garcia-bernardoEffectsDataQuality2018}, but poor information at the subsidiary level \citep{bajgarUseNotUse2018, garcia-bernardoMultinationalCorporationsTax2021, phillipsGroupSubsidiariesTax2020}.
-While the number of companies observed and expected are similar for most countries, we observe large differences in the case of some countries.
-We therefore multiplied all reported financial information by a ratio listed in Table~\ref{tab:ratio} in case that ratio was above one, with the exception of two countries – the US and China.
-In the case of the US, we expected 1,501 companies according to Orbis.
-Instead, we find 1,101 companies in the 2016 data.
-This is due to a lack of completeness of 2016 data in the US \citep{garcia-bernardoMultinationalCorporationsTax2021}.
-US IRS data for 2017 indicates that we should observe approximately 1,575 companies---1,548 with profits in at least one jurisdiction.
-In order to correct for this disparity we use US data for 2017 (the US is the only country that has published data for 2017).
-In China, instead of the expected 583, only 82 companies reported satisfactory data to the OECD.
-However, those 82 companies reported US\$2.9 trillion of sales domestically, and US\$0.45 trillion abroad; for comparison, the numbers for the US in 2016 were US\$7.8 trillion domestically and US\$3.4 trillion abroad.
-This indicates that the data is not as erratic as it may appear.
-Lacking a better heuristic, we multiply the financial information for China by a conservative factor of two, and run robustness tests to assess the impact of our correction (Section \ref{sec:robustness}).
+Orbis has good coverage regarding the number and consolidated revenue of large MNCs \citep{garcia-bernardoEffectsDataQuality2018}, but poor information at the subsidiary level \citep{bajgarUseNotUse2018, garcia-bernardoMultinationalCorporationsTax2021a, phillipsGroupSubsidiariesTax2020}.
+We find a good correlation between the Orbis and CBCR data Table~\ref{tab:ratio}, which indicates that CBCR data is complete in 2017.